-Just about half of the redwood population in the world is located here.
+Just about half of the redwood population in the world is located here which is why this is one of the best places to visit in Northern California.
 The park encompasses Jedediah Smith Redwoods State Park, Del Norte Coast Redwoods State Park, and Prairie Creek Redwoods State Park, meaning there are 200 miles of paths to explore.

 So, what can you do at Redwood National Park?
 You can hike or bike on dozens of paths that will get you up close and personal with the natural beauty of Redwood National Park.
 You can take a scenic drive through the stunning landscape.